rudi547317/ESP-IDF_DHT22_TX/README.md

 ## Project Description
 **Introduction**
 This project aims to collect temperature data from the DHT22 sensor and transmit it using UART communication.
 Additionally one may choose to deploy the use of an XBee and the Zigbee protocol and the XCTU software to make the device portable.
-This section only covers the transmission and acquisition of temperature as the module to the right in the picture below.
+This section only covers the transmission and acquisition of temperature as shown in the module to the right in the picture below.
 If you wish to implement the recieving end please see repo: "ESP32_DHT22_RX".

 **Example of a completed project**